muratk5n/thirdwave/en/README.md

 ---

 *Dead for a Dollar* - average Western but okay..
-Wanna see a duel between W. Dafoe and Ch Waltz?
+Want to see a duel between W. Dafoe and Ch Waltz?
 Then this is your movie.

 ---